 The Shopping City is a 70’s built shopping centre in my home town of Runcorn.
-With a new bridge nearing completion it was an important moment for the centre to put its brand and design problems behind it.
+With a new bridge nearing completion and with it new custom it was an important moment for the centre and plenty of problem points to solve.

 A Glorious past